Get the answers to some frequently asked questions about the change from Home Care Packages to Support at Home.

 If you have Support at Home funding:

-Your eligibility for the AT-HM scheme will be determined in your aged care assessment or during a support plan review.
+Your eligibility for the AT-HM scheme will be determined in your aged care assessment or during a care plan review.
 If assessed as eligible, you will be assigned a funding tier.
 For more information on AT-HM funding, refer to section 12.1 of the Support at Home manual.

 As part of the Government’s “no worse off” principle, your access to care won’t be reduced, and you won’t have additional fees with this change.